 If you are loading or unloading your vehicle during parking enforcement hours, you must display a valid loading/unloading permit.
 Permits are available at the Transportation office or the Visitor Information Booth on Main Campus.
 Unloading permits are valid for a designated time period at specified spaces throughout campus or at loading docks; never in AS, A4, SV, pay lots, “Accessible Parking” areas, “No Parking” areas, reserved lots/spaces and metered spaces.
 Check for guidelines during official move-in dates.

-When can I buy an NCSU parking permit?
+When can I buy an NC State parking permit?

 Is my car safe on campus?

 Statistically, campus has relatively low crime – most crimes are “crimes of opportunity.”
 Our parking lots are well lighted and campus is patrolled by our campus police.
 Reduce your risk by ALWAYS locking your vehicle.
 Secondly, don’t leave any valuable items on the car seats (in plain sight) and if you must leave valuables in your vehicle, lock them in the trunk.

 I have a North Carolina handicap placard.
 Do I need a parking permit to park in a handicapped space on campus?

 Yes, vehicles parked in a handicapped/accessible space during enforcement hours must have valid university parking credentials.
 Mobility-impaired faculty, staff, and students with a valid state-issued handicap placard must complete an application for a permit and submit a copy of their placard.
 Visit the Accessibility Parking Page for accessibility policies, procedures and more.

 What should I do if my automobile breaks down on campus?